European Union: Labour

 The free movement of persons means that EU citizens can move freely between member states to live, work, study or retire in another country.
 This required the lowering of administrative formalities and recognition of professional qualifications of other states.
 The EU seasonally adjusted unemployment rate was 6.7 per cent in September 2018.
 The euro area unemployment rate was 8.1 per cent.
 Among the member states, the lowest unemployment rates were recorded in the Czech Republic (2.3 per cent), Germany and Poland (both 3.4 per cent), and the highest in Spain (10.61 per cent in 2024) and Greece (9.6 per cent in November 2024).
-The European Union has long sought to mitigate the effects of free markets by protecting workers' rights and preventing social and environmental dumping.
+The European Union has long sought to prevent social and environmental dumping.
 To this end, it has adopted laws establishing minimum employment and environmental standards.
 These included the Working Time Directive and the Environmental Impact Assessment Directive.
 The European Directive about Minimum Wage, which looks to lift minimum wages and strengthen collective bargaining was approved by the European Parliament in September 2022.